 Direct deposit is as good as people say it is and then some.
 Your money is in your account on payday.
 You do not have to be at work to pick up a check.
 (After all, we all need a vacation sometimes.)
 You do not have to worry about losing a check or having it stolen.
 Many financial institutions will give you a free checking account if you have direct deposit.
-To start or change direct deposit, simply get a Payroll Direct Deposit Request form from your agency, fill it out, attach a check that you have written VOID on, and send all documents to Central Payroll.
-It usually takes two pay cycles for the direct deposit to kick in.
+To start or change direct deposit, simply log into your Workday Account.
+Click Pay, then select “Payment Elections” on the View/Update Elections menu.
+Fill out the applicable fields and submit your changes through Workday.

 What's the difference between a MECU direct deposit and a MECU deduction?

 A MECU deduction is a flat amount withheld from your pay that may go to a number of different MECU accounts.
 A MECU direct deposit is when your entire take-home pay (whatever the amount) goes to your MECU checking or savings account.

 The City is required by Maryland law to give you a pay stub or ensure it is accessible through your Workday employee account.
 Your paystubs are available through self-service in your Workday Account.

 My home address changed.
 How do I get it changed on my pay stub?

 Contact your agency personnel office to update your employee record in Workday or you can update your personal information in Workday through the self-service option by going to your Profile and selecting Contact.
 Remember, if your address is not current, you could miss important mailings from Personnel, Employee Benefits, Retirement, or Central Payroll.